Skip To Main Content

 Attend a Trade/Technical School 3%

-Approximately 494 students participate in the program for English Language Learners (ELL)
+Approximately 475 students participate in the program for Multilanguage Learners (MLs).

 Early Childhood

-Each elementary school houses a program or there is access at a neighboring school for eligible children.
+There are 520 full-day Pre-Kindergarten seats for 4-year-olds.
+Each elementary school houses a Pre-K program, or there is access at a neighboring school for eligible children.
+There are 50 full-day Pre-School Special Education seats for 4-year-olds and half-day programs for Pre-School Special Education 3-year-olds.

 a decorative B&W abstract ink image for separating content